dotnet/AspNetCore.Docs/aspnetcore/fundamentals/routing.md

 The behavior of MVC's <xref:Microsoft.AspNetCore.Mvc.IUrlHelper> adds a layer of complexity in addition to the rules described here:

 * `IUrlHelper` always provides the route values from the current request as ambient values.
-* [IUrlHelper.Action](xref:Microsoft.AspNetCore.Mvc.UrlHelperExtensions.Action*) always copies the current `action` and `controller` route values as explicit values unless overridden by the user. <!-- review next bullet- unless overridden by the user?
-Who's the user?
-The developer?
-I think you mean developer, explicitly. the client using the app?
-User is ambiguous.
-The end user on the web page? ?-->
+* [IUrlHelper.Action](xref:Microsoft.AspNetCore.Mvc.UrlHelperExtensions.Action*) always copies the current `action` and `controller` route values as explicit values unless overridden by the developer.
 * [IUrlHelper.Page](xref:Microsoft.AspNetCore.Mvc.UrlHelperExtensions.Page*) always copies the current `page` route value as an explicit values unless overridden. <!--by the user-->.
-* `IUrlHelper.Page` always overrides the current `handler` route value with `null` as an explicit values unless overridden. <!-- by the user. -->
+* `IUrlHelper.Page` always overrides the current `handler` route value with `null` as an explicit values unless overridden.

 Users are often surprised by the behavioral details of ambient values, because MVC doesn't seem to follow its own rules.
 For historical and compatibility reasons certain route values  such as `action`, `controller`, `page`, and `handler` have their own special-case behavior.